Electronic decay process spectra including nuclear degrees of freedom: Discussion

-\begin{enumerate} \item We use the Born-Oppenheimer approximation throughout the paper and therefore, the derived expressions will not be applicable, when strong non-adiabatic couplings exist, which involve the resonant or the final states. \item In the derivation of the coefficients of the Fano wave function, we assume that the different resonant states do not couple via the continuum.
-In this case, the only meaningful contribution in Eq. (\ref{eq:Fano_approx}) is the one for $\lambda' = \lambda$.
-It also means that the principal part of the integral over $E'$ must be zero, which we use later in the derivation.
-It moreover means that $|V_{E'r}|^2$ must be independent of the energy $E'$.
-While neglecting $F(E)$ in the purely electronic solution for one resonant and one final state results in neglecting a small shift in the resonant energy, while the overall shape of the corresponding peak remains the same, it is more vital, when several resonant states are involved.
-By neglecting $F_{\mu'}(E)$, we neglect shifts of all resonant energies, which can change the energy differences between them, but we also neglect changes in the respective decay widths and hence lifetimes.
-Strong couplings via the continuum will therefore lead to qualitatively different spectra than shown in this paper.
-In extreme cases for two resonant states, one resonant state can combine the entire decay capability of the system into itself, while the other state is stabilized.
+\begin{enumerate} \item We use the Born-Oppenheimer approximation throughout the article.
+Therefore, the derived expressions will not be applicable when strong non-adiabatic couplings exist which involve the resonance or the final states. \item We assume that the transition dipole moment matrix elements $\braket{E|\mu|g}$ are independent of the energy of the final state. \item Such independence of the energy of the final state is also assumed for the coupling matrix elements $V_{Er}$.
+Consequently, the effective decay width $W_\lambda$, Eq.~(\ref{eq:Wlambda}), is considered to be independent of energy. \item In this article, we only consider bound vibrational eigenstates.
+Therefore, the introduced nuclear bases are not necessarily complete.
+This assumption manifests itself in the reduced overall decay widths (Eq.~\eqref{eq:Wlambda}) and therefore the observed increased lifetimes with respect to the purely electronic case.
+Moreover, these contributions are also missing in the simulated spectra.
+Their inclusion will be subject to future work. \item In the above simulations, we discussed time-resolved spectra involving multiple resonance states in combination with several final states.
+In a rigorous treatment, it is only possible to include either several resonance or several final states, but not several states of both kinds.
+In order to still treat their combination, we have introduced a few approximations, whose impact we would like discuss in more detail. \begin{enumerate} \item In the derivation of the coefficients of the Fano wavefunction, we assume that different resonance states do not couple via the continuum.
+In this case, the only meaningful contribution in Eq.~(\ref{eq:Fano_approx}) is the one for $\lambda' = \lambda$.
+Phenomenologically, this means that no lifetime sharing between the different vibrational states of the resonance state is possible.\\ For the molecular Auger-Meitner process with large decay widths, this is in many cases a crude approximation.
+However, for the RICD process with longer lifetimes, this approximation becomes feasible, as can, e.g., be estimated from the ICD process of the neon dimer \cite{Scheit03}. \item We neglect the impact of $F_{\mu'}(E)$.
+Neglecting $F(E)$ in the purely electronic solution for one resonance and one final state results in neglecting a small shift in the resonance energy, while the overall shape of the corresponding peak remains the same.
+This effect is more pronounced when several resonance states are involved.
+By neglecting $F_{\mu'}(E)$, we neglect shifts of all resonance energies, which can change the energy differences between them.
+Additionally, we also neglect changes in the respective decay widths and hence lifetimes.
+Strong couplings via the continuum will therefore lead to qualitatively different spectra than those shown in this article.
+In extreme cases for two resonance states, one resonance state can combine the entire decay capability of the system into itself, while the other state is stabilized.